-Maria Gruzdeva (b.1989) is a Russian-born photographer currently based in London.
-She mainly works on long-term documentary projects, underpinned by extensive research.
+Maria Gruzdeva (b.1989) is a Russian-born photographer, who mainly works on long-term documentary projects, underpinned by extensive research.
 In her work she explores such issues as collective memory, sense of place and belonging, the relationship between landscape and identity.

 Her work has been published into three monographs: Direction–Space!
 (Dewi Lewis Publishing, 2011),

 Border: A journey along the edges of Russia (Schilt Publishing, 2016) and The Song of Tkvarcheli (Danilo Montanari Editore, 2017).
 In 2017 her work was included in Firecrackers: Female Photographers Now written by Fiona Rogers and Max Houghton, published by Thames & Hudson.